Harry4007/Text-classification-using-Hugging-Face/README.md

 model's performance in individual classes.

 ### Possible Improvements:

-● Increase the size of the training dataset or fine-tune the model on a larger dataset.
+● Increase the training dataset size or fine-tune the model on a larger dataset.

-● Experiment with different hyperparameters or use different pre-trained models to potentially improve performance.
+● Experiment with different hyperparameters or use various pre-trained models to enhance performance.

-### Sample Predictions:
-● Pass a new text to the model to generate a predicted emotion label.

-● Interpret the model's decisions and understand its reasoning using attention scores.
+● Implement self-supervised learning techniques to improve model training efficiency and reduce dependency on labeled data.